 - Any food or drinks other than mentioned above.

 - 1,200 BDT fee for video camera in Sundarbans (if any).

 Important Notes on Glories of Bangladesh

-- This tour is available to start on any Saturday, Monday, Tuesday, or Friday – round the year.
+- This tour is available to start on any Saturday, Monday, Tuesday, or Friday outside the schedule – round the year.

 - Sometimes the authority restrict visitors inside the airport temporarily.
 On that case, the guide will be waiting outside on Terminal-2 (come using Exit-2).